 To give you perspective, that sentence is twice as long as this blog post.

 While that may have been good and well in his day (and make no mistake, Faulkner is a great author), today’s internet audience isn’t exactly known for their attention span.

 These are the people who skip six minute YouTube videos because “that’s too long“.
 Even people who actively read books, magazines, etc. read differently when they are online.
-It’s a fact.
-I read about it…somewhere…once.
+It’s something that’s been known for a while.

 The point I’m making is, people skim when they read online.
 If you have a paragraph of 5-10 sentences, people aren’t reading it.

 Takes too much time and attention.